irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Quiz
 What command can you use to see a small description of a command?= whatis Exercises
-Run the whatis command on the less command.=
+Run the whatis command on the less command.= not working